Evocargo/RaindropsOnWindshield/README.md

 The algorithm allows to generate raindrops of three shapes : 0 - circle , 1 - egg, 2 - a combination of two Bezier curves.
 The egg shape is created by a combination of a circle and a semi-ellipse.
 Radius, coordinates of the drop center and a shape are randomly selected for each drop.

 <img width="328" alt="drop_generation" src="https://user-images.githubusercontent.com/39035996/112954529-238bc480-9147-11eb-8b14-54120373407e.png">

+The proposed raindrops generation method is based on the code from https://github.com/ricky40403/ROLE.

 ## Example of image raindrops generation